 “Is there a mandate to use metformin outside of diabetes guidelines over and above a SGLT2, particularly in patients with established cardiovascular disease?
 I’d have to say no," he stated.
 "It’s mostly tradition that we use metformin.
 And many patients will require at least two drugs, so why not use metformin along with an SGLT2?"

-All this will be music to the ears of makers of SGLT2 inhibitors, of course.
+All this will be music to the ears of makers of SGLT2 inhibitors.
 As well as Astrazeneca, Lilly and Boehringer Ingelheim, which jointly sell Jardiance, and Johnson & Johnson, with Invokana, have invested in huge clinical programmes to extend the reach of these drugs into cardiac and renal settings.
 And, as evidence of these agents’ broadly protective benefits has mounted, sales forecasts have surged.

 The mechanisms behind the wide benefits seen with SGLT2 inhibitors are not fully understood, although most agree that many different pathways are likely to be in play.